Etymology of Padma River

 Most myths believe on the fact how Ganga came down to earth.
 By a special favor of Lord Shiva, King Sagara had sixty thousand sons, all of who were burnt into ashes as they disturbed the Mighty Kapila in his meditation.
 King Sagara, being informed by the heavenly wanderer Narada, sent his grandson Ansuman to Kapila to ask for his mercy.
 Kapila granted that but only the mighty waters of the Ganga could rescue the souls of the sixty thousand sons of King Sagara.
 Ansuman's grandson Bhagiratha approached Ganga and convinced her to come down.
 To balance such great force of impact of Ganga falling to earth from heaven, Lord Shiva used his disheveled hair.

-Course of Padma River -
+Course of Padma River

-Further downstream in Goalando, 2200 km away from the source, the Padma joins the mighty Jamuna or the Lower Brahmaputra and the resulting combination flows with the name Padma further east, to Chandpur.
+Further downstream in Goalando, 2200 km away from the source, the Padma joins the mighty Jamuna or the lower Brahmaputra River and the resulting combination flows with the name Padma further east, to Chandpur.
 Here, the widest river in Bangladesh, the Meghna, joins the Padma, continuing as the Meghna almost in a straight line to the south, ending in the Bay of Bengal.